EnergyMashupLab/NIST-CTS-Agents/docs/testing.md

 **@RunWith(SpringRunner.class)**: Indicates that the class should use Spring’s JUnit facilities

 **@ContextConfiguration(…?)**: In general this indicates which resources to configure the ApplicationContext with.

-In this application, we use @Autoconfigure with @WebMvcTest (import from *org.springframework.boot.test.autoconfigure.web.servlet.WebMvcTest*), which will disable full auto-configuration and instead apply only configuration relevant to MVC tests (i.e. @Controller @ControllerAdvice, @JsonComponent, @Converter/@GenericConverter, @Filter, @WebMvcConfigurer and @HandlerMethodArgumentResolver beans but not @Component, @Service or @Repository beans).
+In this application, we use **@Autoconfigure** with **@WebMvcTest** (imported from *org.springframework.boot.test.autoconfigure.web.servlet.WebMvcTest*), which will disable full auto-configuration and instead apply only configuration relevant to MVC tests.

+Annotations relevant to MVC tests include: @Controller @ControllerAdvice, @JsonComponent, @Converter/@GenericConverter, @Service or @Repository beans, @Filter, @WebMvcConfigurer and @HandlerMethodArgumentResolver beans but not @Component.

 By default, tests annotated with @WebMvcTest will also auto-configure Spring Security and MockMvc (including support for HtmlUnit WebClient and Selenium WebDriver).
 For more fine-grained control of MockMVC the @AutoConfigureMockMvc annotation can be used.